QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 When modeling the hydrodynamics using the Morison equation the user can distribute hydrodynamic coefficients that act in the normal direction of a substructure member.
 Furthermore, coefficients can be added to substructure joints so that the Morison equation is applied to the end faces of members.
 Thus, when modeling the hydrodynamics using the Morison equation the hydrodynamic forces are *distributed* over the substructure model.

 The second option is to model the hydrodynamic forces using a linear potential flow theory generated database.
 At present, QBlade can interpret hydrodynamic input data in the *WAMIT* and *NEMOH* formats.
-When modeling the hydrodynamic with potential flow theory the *lumped* hydrodynamic forces are always applied at the hydrodynamic reference point (:code:`REF_HYDRO_POS_<X>`).
-So in most cases a substructure modeled with potential flow theory should be modeled using *rigid* elements.
+When modeling hydrodynamics with potential flow theory the *lumped* hydrodynamic forces are always applied at the hydrodynamic reference point (:code:`REF_HYDRO_POS_<X>`).
+So, in most cases, a substructure modeled with potential flow theory should be modeled using *rigid* elements.

 QBlade allows the user to combine elements from the :doc:`../../theory/hydrodynamics/lpft/lpft` and :doc:`../../theory/hydrodynamics/me/me` hydrodynamic models freely.
 The user should be careful when setting up the substructure in QBlade so that the model remains consistent.